IBM-Swift/evolution/Kitura/Proposals/0002-codable-query-parameters.md

 }
 ```

-A sample query string that can be decoded into a `UserQuery` instance is:
+Here's a sample query string that can be decoded into a `UserQuery` instance:

 ```
 ?level=25&gender=female&roles=developer,tester,manager&nested={"nestedInt": 1234, "nestedString": "string"}
 ```

-Therefore, as part of the decoding process, `QueryDecoder` will decode the JSON string value mapped to the `nested` key and then create the correspding `Nested` instance.
+As part of the decoding process, `QueryDecoder` will decode the JSON string value mapped to the `nested` key and then create a corresponding `Nested` instance.

 ### Feedback
 Feedback should be via either (or both) of the following routes: